macsleep/odometer/docs/Testing.md

 ## Serial Port

 If you run into issues with the serial connection try adjusting the USI_BAUD_DELAY value in the odometer.h file.
 By increasing or decreasing the value by 1 or 2 you can adjust the baud rate to slightly different hardware like e.g. the internal oscillator or another serial adapter.
-Please remember the the USI is strobed in software and not hardware and therefore not as precise as it could be.
+Please remember the the USI is strobed in software (not hardware) and therefore is not as precise as it could be.

 Date: 2019-11-17